 Synopsis: LEADERSHIP AND INNOVATION A look at the different faces of Israel, focusing on the first Prime Minister David Ben-Gurion and some of the subsequent Prime Ministers of Israel, including Golda Meir and Yitzcahk Rabin.
 The focus will also be on Israeli innovation, particularly in the field of Scientific innovations.
 Key Vocabulary Medinat Yisrael, Yerushalayim, Beit Mikdash, David Ben Gurion, Golda Meir, Yitchak Rabin, ASseret Hadibrot, Kibbud Av Vaem Knowledge By the end of this unit of work pupils should be able to: To decode different Hebrew texts with increasing proficiency To know the names of David Ben-Gurion, Golda Meir and Yitchak Rabin and their contribution to the State of Israel To know that Yitchak Rabin won the Nobel Peace prize and the reasons for this.
-To know that Ben-Gurion was the first Prime Minister of the State of Israel and his declaration of independence To Know that Golda Meir was Israel's first female Prime Minister To know key facts of Ben-Gurion, Meir and Rabin's period of leadership To know that the first 5 commandments are Bein Adam L'makim and the second 5 are Bein Adam L'Chaveiroh To know the episoide in the Chumash of Avraham welcoming the 3 angels/men.
+To know that Ben-Gurion was the first Prime Minister of the State of Israel and his declaration of independence To Know that Golda Meir was Israel's first female Prime Minister To know key facts of Ben-Gurion, Meir and Rabin's period of leadership To know the 10 commandments and that they were given to the Jewish people on Shavuot To know that the first 5 commandments are Bein Adam L'makim and the second 5 are Bein Adam L'Chaveiroh To know the episoide in the Chumash of Avraham welcoming the 3 angels/men.
 Skills By the end of this unit of work pupils should be able to: To blend letters and vowels of any Hebrew word, with an increasing fluency Understand the different events which took place during the leadership of specific Prime Ministers of Israel To use historical sources to identify the Prime Minister's legacy to Israel Ability to explain the reason why Honouring parents appears in the first set of 5 commandments To understand how various episodes in the Parashot highlight key values To understand the role of each one of the 3 angels who came to Avaraham and Sarah.
 To apply the same values taught to us by Avraham and Sarah, to the way we behave nowadays.
-To understand why the command to honour parents is amongst the first 5 commandments. • To know the key values and morals learnt from the Parashot Possible activities you could use: 2email , forums, Book creator, singing/music sessions, making flower arrangements with GIFT, using a map of Israel to highlight major towns/cities and planes.
+To understand why the command to honour parents is amongst the first 5 commandments. • To know the key values and morals learnt from the Parashot Possible activities you could use: 2email, forums, Book creator, singing/music sessions, making flower arrangements with GIFT, using a map of Israel to highlight major towns/cities and planes.
 Weekly Ivrit Hebrew reading sheets, creating your own 10 Commandments, using information from Medinateinu to create a guide to some of the famous personalities connected to Medinat Yisrael.
 Example Cross Curricular links and outcomes History - researching famous Israeli personalities and their background English - using literacy skills to portray the positive contributions these famous personalities made to Medinat Yisrael.
 Geography - to plot on a map the different countries which made peace with Israel, through the work of Yitchak Rabin.
-Suggestions for assessment: Contribution to a forum or email through, text, voice or image Ability to correctly identify places on a map Outcome of books created Hebrew reading record (lvrit) Marking and feedback Links to Jewish Studies: Parasha, Israel studies, Tefillah, model seder, Lag B'Omer activities
+Suggestions for assessment: Links to Jewish Studies: Parasha, Israel studies, Tefillah, model seder, Lag B'Omer activities